LANDSCAPE APPROACH WORKSHOP

 21-24 January 2019

-In January 2019 Tanah Air Beta convened a meeting for practitioners to reflect and share experiences on implementing the Landscape Approach Indonesia.
+In January 2019 Tanah Air Beta convened a meeting for practitioners to reflect and share experiences on implementing the Landscape Approach in Indonesia.
 The meeting explored different aspects of landscape-scale processes, focusing how to enhance benefit flows to the multiple beneficiaries of landscapes.

 View the meeting report: 2019 Report